 thinking about renting a car in phuket to drive across country with 2 friends. im english and have a full driving license. what details would i need. plus is it wise to drive any alternatives?

 Was in Phuket last December.
 Rented an old Suzuki SUV.
 A call to the car rental co. and have it delivered to anywhere you fancy ( hotel lobby in my case ).
 Just remember to check fuel gauge before taking it for a spin.
-Overall, a nice convenience to have in an island like Phuket which is a not so big place and plenty to see. almost 6 years ago
+Overall, a nice convenience to have in an island like Phuket which is a not so big place and plenty to see. about 6 years ago

 Joshua, if you obtain an International Driving permit before you leave home you'll be okay to drive in Thailand.